elisesouche/cavegen/README.md

 - Godot 4.6 (Mono build)
 - .NET / Mono runtime supporting .NET 8
 - Vulkan-capable GPU with compute shader support

+## Usage

+2. Open the project folder [./godot](./godot) in the Godot editor.
+Allow the editor to build the C# assemblies.
+3. Open the main scene [./godot/main.tscn](./godot/main.tscn) (it should open by default).
+4. Navigate the scene tree under the `Cave` node.
+You can edit parameters in the Godot editor, then click the "Generate Cave" button in the Inspector of the `Cave` node.
+5. You can press the "Run Project" (it is the little "play" arrow) button at the top of the editor to explore the cave!

 ## Architecture